keerthi2109/keerthi2109/README.md

 - 👋 Hi, I’m Keerthi Maryada, undergrad from NIT Rourkela, ECE Dept, pursuing 3rd year of my B.Tech.
 - 👀 I’m interested in competitive programming and data analysis!
 - 🌱 I’m currently brushing up my skills in C++ along side with DSA concepts.
-Recently started a course on coursera platform to diversify my knowledge in python too!
+Diversified my knowledge in python too!
 - 💞️ I’m looking to collaborate on team works as on projects basing data analytics, working on SQL and puzzling coding challenges ;)
 - 📫 How to reach me ----> connect to me on my LinkedIn id - Keerthi Reddy Maryada